The project was developed over six months until the first MVP.

 The flow was then scaled to desktop with identical logic, step order, and state structure.

-As the Product Designer, I was responsible for the full UX/UI of the product.
-I worked closely with the CPO, project managers, design lead, developers, and QA — aligning decisions through product calls, critiques, and design reviews.
+I worked closely with the CPO, project managers, developers, and QA, aligning decisions through regular product calls, critiques, and design reviews.